 Privilege escalation is the process of exploiting vulnerabilities, misconfigurations, or design flaws to gain elevated access beyond what was initially granted.
 This critical penetration testing phase transforms limited user access into administrative control, enabling complete system compromise.
 This comprehensive guide covers privilege escalation techniques for both Linux and Windows environments.

-Understanding Privilege Escalation Privilege escalation occurs when an attacker gains higher privileges than originally authorized.
+Privilege escalation occurs when an attacker gains higher privileges than originally authorized.
 It’s typically divided into two categories: